-The candidates can apply for PNP first; once he/she get nominated they can fill out and online Express Entry application; OR
+The candidates can apply for PNP first; once he/she gets nominated, they can fill out an online Express Entry application; OR

-The candidates can fill out online Express Entry application first.
-Once a candidate is in Express Entry pool then the province or territory can search for that candidate from the pool and ask him/her to apply for PNP.
+The candidates can fill out an online Express Entry application first.
+Once a candidate is in the Express Entry pool, then the province or territory can search for that candidate from the pool and ask him/her to apply for PNP.
 When the candidate obtains a nomination certificate, they will update their Express Entry profile.

-Qualified employers have direct role to look for appropriate economic immigrants
+Qualified employers have a direct role in looking for appropriate economic immigrants